easypanel-io/website/docs/05-templates/monica/index.md

 ## Description

-Monica is an open-source personal relationship management system that helps you organize and record your interactions with your loved ones.
-It allows you to keep track of important information about your friends and family, such as activities, conversations, birthdays, and more.
-With Monica, you can strengthen your relationships and be a better friend, family member, or spouse.
+OfficeLife is an all-in-one tool designed to manage a company efficiently.
+It serves as your personal CRM, helping you organize and follow-up on your social interactions, thereby strengthening your relationships.
+With Monica, you can easily log and remember important details about your friends, family, and colleagues.
+It allows you to store everything you know about your loved ones in one place, from their work information, family details, activities you&#39;ve done together, to reminders about important dates.
+Monica is designed for busy individuals striving to maintain a good work-life balance.
+It&#39;s a private space, free from ads or malicious software, where you can safely document what you know about who you love.
+Monica is open source, ensuring transparency and security.

 ## Benefits

+- Strengthen Your Relationships: OfficeLife, our new open source product, is designed to help you manage your personal relationships more effectively.
+It allows you to log and remember important details about your loved ones, helping you to be a better friend, family member, or spouse.
-- Organize Your Relationships: Monica provides an easy-to-use interface to store everything you know about your loved ones.
-You can add and manage contacts, define relationships between contacts, set reminders for important dates, and more.
+- Organize Your Social Interactions: With OfficeLife, you can easily organize your social interactions.
+It provides a simple interface to store everything you know about your loved ones, from their work information to the activities you've done together.
-- Stay Connected: With Monica, you can stay in touch with your contacts by sending reminders at a given interval.
-You can also record activities, tasks, and gifts related to your contacts, ensuring that you never miss an important event or occasion.
-- Personalize Your Experience: Monica allows you to customize your contact fields, define custom genders, and track conversations on social media or SMS.
-You can also export and import data, making it easy to manage your information across different platforms.
+- Manage Your Time: OfficeLife is designed for busy people trying to find a good work/life balance.
+It helps you remember to call a friend, wish a nephew a happy birthday, or invite someone special for dinner next week.
+- Secure and Private: OfficeLife is a private place for your eyes only, without any ads or malicious software.
+You can safely document what you know about who you love.
+And if you want another level of security, you can always install OfficeLife on a server that you own, for free.

 ## Features

-- Contact Management: Add and manage contacts, define relationships between contacts, and track activities, tasks, and gifts related to your contacts.
+- Contact Management: OfficeLife allows you to add and manage contacts, define relationships between contacts, and manage debts.
+It also provides the ability to add notes to a contact and record how you met someone.
-- Reminders: Set automatic reminders for birthdays and other important dates, and stay in touch with your contacts by sending reminders at a given interval.
+- Reminders and Activities: With OfficeLife, you can set automatic reminders for birthdays and stay in touch with a contact by sending reminders at a given interval.
+It also allows you to manage activities with a contact.
-- Debt Management: Manage debts and record notes about your contacts, including how you met them and other important information.
+- Gifts and Tasks: OfficeLife provides features for managing gifts given and received and ideas for gifts.
+It also allows you to manage tasks.
-- Journal: Keep a basic journal to record how your day went and upload documents and photos related to your contacts.
+- Journal and Document Upload: OfficeLife includes a basic journal feature that allows you to record how your day went.
+It also allows you to upload documents and photos.
-- Customization: Customize your contact fields, define custom genders, and track conversations on social media or SMS.
-- Data Export and Import: Export and import data, including contacts as vCards, making it easy to manage your information across different platforms.
+- Data Export and Import: OfficeLife provides features for exporting and importing data.
+You can export contacts as vCards and define custom genders and activity types.
-- Open Source: Monica is open source, meaning the code is publicly available and can be scrutinized by thousands.
-It is transparent, secure, and free to use.

 ## Links